eda-ricercatore/research-contests/2019/ispd/physical-design-for-hardware-security.md

 	untrusted end-users who may perform reverse engineering to obtain the semiconductor IP (of the IC design).

-A reverse engineering script/flow will be used to guess the original design.
+A reverse engineering flow will be used to guess the original design.
-	Contestants are ranked based on the proportion of the IC being reverse engineered.
+	Contestants are ranked based on the proportion of the IC being reverse engineered;
-	Contestants are ranked in descending order.
+		we would use an equivalence checking tool to do this.
+	The order of ranking is descending.